Permanental Analog of the Rank-Nullity Theorem for Symmetric Matrices: Introduction

 where $S_n$ is the set of all permutations of $\{1, 2, \ldots, n\}$ and $\operatorname{sgn}$ is the sign of the permutation $\sigma$.
 The \textit{permanent} is defined in a similar way, but without the $\operatorname{sgn}$ factor:

-Although the definition differs only by a sign factor, the computational complexity of the determinant and permanent varies significantly.
+Although the definition differs only by a sign factor, the computational complexity of the determinant and permanent is believed to vary significantly.
 The determinant can be computed in time $\mathcal{O}(n^{2.37})$ \cite{kaltofen2005complexity}, while finding the permanent is known to be $\#P$-complete \cite{valiant1979complexity}.
-The permanent lacks a well established algebraic or geometric interpretation, and it is neither multiplicative nor invariant under linear combinations of rows or columns.
+The permanent lacks a well-established algebraic or geometric interpretation, and it is neither multiplicative nor invariant under linear combinations of rows or columns.
 As a result, the permanent has received less attention in the early literature, with nearly all known results at the time compiled in the book~\cite{minc1984permanents}.
 In 1979, Valiant \cite{valiant1979complexity} proved that computing the permanent is $\#P$-complete, thus making the permanent a central object of study in computational complexity theory.

 The Pólya Permanent Problem \cite{polya1913aufgabe} investigates conditions under which the permanent of a given matrix can be transformed into the determinant of a modified matrix.
-This problem is equivalent to twenty-three other combinatorial and graph-theoretic problems \cite{ mccuaig2004polya}, including the enumeration of perfect matchings in bipartite graphs.
+This problem is equivalent to twenty-three other combinatorial and graph-theoretic problems \cite{mccuaig2004polya}, including the enumeration of perfect matchings in bipartite graphs.
 This motivates the search for algebraic frameworks in which the permanent satisfies identities structurally similar to those of the determinant.